RoshaniAcharya/fraud_detection/README.md

 Notebooks

-    comparison of all models-Copy1.ipynb: Compares different machine learning models for fraud detection. feature_importance.ipynb: Analyzes the importance of various features in the dataset. fraud_eda.ipynb: Conducts exploratory data analysis on the dataset. models_training_default_param.ipynb: Trains models with default hyper parameters setup
+    comparison of all models.ipynb: Compares different machine learning models for fraud detection. feature_importance.ipynb: Analyzes the importance of various features in the dataset. fraud_eda.ipynb: Conducts exploratory data analysis on the dataset. models_training_default_param.ipynb: Trains models with default hyper parameters setup